-For an event e, we let e.time denote its timestamp; for a diffusion event e, we let e.dest denote its destination subvolume, which may reside in a different LP.
+For an event e, we let e-time denote its timestamp; for a diffusion event e, we let e-dest denote its destination subvolume, which may reside in a different LP.

 The main simulator loop consists of two phases, the selection of the next event to process, and the processing of the event.
-It has some similarities to the algorithm that previously was presented in [2], where, in addition, the functions Retrievement and Selectiverollback are explained in more detail.
+It has some similarities to the algorithm we previously presented in [2], where, in addition, the functions RETRIEVEMSG and SELECTIVEROLLBACK are explained in more detail.

 The first phase (lines 2-11), selects the next event to be processed, as follows.
 First, for each incoming channel, the first message that is not canceled by a later anti-message in the channel, is retrieved by means of the function RE-TRIEVEMSG.
 Intuitively, the retrieved message is the first one in the channel that should be processed, after all antimessages occurring in the channel have been processed.
 The earliest message is assigned to $e{\rm msg}$.
-Second, the earliest local event e{local} from all event queues is read.
-If e{msg} is earlier than e{local} (line 4), then e{msg} is assigned to e for processing.
-Otherwise, the event e{local} is assigned to e for processing, but only if none of the n selected DLTWE estimates is violated (line 8).
+Second, the earliest local event $e{\rm local}$ from all event queues is read.
+If $e{\rm msg}$ is earlier than $e{\rm local}$ (line 4), then $e{\rm msg}$ is assigned to e for processing.
+Otherwise, the event $e{\rm local}$ is assigned to e for processing, but only if none of the n selected DLTWE estimates is violated (line 8).
 If a DLTWE estimate would be violated, the LP blocks until a message from the corresponding neighbor, or an earlier message from another neighbor, is received, at which time the main loop is restarted, in order to process the message (line 10).

 The second phase (lines 12-24) updates the subdomain state of the LP by processing the event e that was selected in the first phase.
 If e is an aggregated event, the type of transition and the destination are resolved by a random draw.
-It starts by checking whether e is a straggler or a local diffusion which violates causality in its destination subvolume, or if it is an anti-message; in all three cases a roll-back is necessary.
-The rollback is performed by the function Selectiverollback (e) (line 13), which reverses the effect of all events, that are causally dependent on e.
+It starts by checking whether e is a straggler or a local diffusion which violates causality in its destination subvolume, or if it is an anti-message; in all three cases a rollback is necessary.
+The rollback is performed by the function SELECTIVEROLLBACK(e) (line 13), which reverses the effect of all events, that are causally dependent on e.
 Thus, subvolumes may be rolled back to different times.
 The latter is also the reason why we might have rollbacks induced by other local events.
-In case the rollback performed was due to an anti-message, the main loop must restart (line 14), since the state of the subvolume of the currently selected event e may have changed.
-For a detailed description of the selective rollback function, we refer to [2].
+In case the rollback performed was due to an anti-message, the main loop must restart (line 14), since the state of the subvolume of the currently selected event emay have changed.
+For a detailed description of the rollback function, we refer to our previous work [2].